asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 ###Credits
 I've referenced Robert Martin's _Clean Code_ book several times in this post.
 That book has the most comprehensive coverage of "meaningful comments" than any other I've found.
+He has much more content about comments than I could cover here.
 He also describes the Single Responsibility Principle (SRP) in detail in the book.
 If you are interested in writing well-designed, readable software I highly recommend reading it.